Ruta Kirstein, N.P.

-Once the leading cause of cancer death in women, cervical cancer cases have lessened in recent years.
-However, the Centers for Disease Control and Prevention note that more than 12,000 cases of cervical cancer were diagnosed and more than 4,000 women died from the disease in 2012.
-These data indicate cervical cancer is still a major threat to the well-being of women.
+Cases of cervical cancer, which once was the leading cause of deaths in women, have decreased in recent years.
+However, the Centers for Disease Control and Prevention notes that more than 12,700 cases of cervical cancer were diagnosed and more than 4,100 women died from the disease in 2018.
+These figures show that cervical cancer remains a major threat to the health and well-being of women.

 What is cervical cancer?

-Cervical cancer occurs in the lower part of the uterus known as the cervix, which connects the uterus to the vagina.
-The most common types are squamous cell carcinoma — occurring in squamous cells, which line the outer part of the cervix — and adenocarcinoma — developing in glandular cells in the cervical canal.
+The most common types are squamous cell carcinoma, which occurs in squamous cells, which line the outer part of the cervix, and adenocarcinoma, which develops in glandular cells in the cervical canal.

-Numerous strains of the sexually transmitted infection human papillomavirus (HPV) contribute to the growth of cervical cancer cells.
-Many women’s immune systems combat HPV, preventing the virus from causing cancer.
-Yet, some women are more susceptible to cervical cancer as HPV lives in their bodies for years and aids in the emergence of cancer cells.
+Many strains of the human papillomavirus (HPV), a sexually transmitted infection, contribute to the growth of cervical cancer cells.
+Many women's immune systems combat HPV, preventing the virus from causing cancer.
+Yet, some women are more susceptible to cervical cancer, as HPV lives in their bodies for years and aids in the emergence of cancer cells.

 - Vaginal bleeding after intercourse, between periods or after menopause